GhostBadger/Kurien_G_Music-Mixer/README.md

 You just need a functioning browser to use this site.

-## Support

-If you have any issues contact me at "g_kurien@fanshaweonline.ca" or "georgeykurien@gmail.com"

 ## Creator

 Georgey Kurien

+## Contact

+If you have any issues contact me at "g_kurien@fanshaweonline.ca" or "georgeykurien@gmail.com"

 ## License